SiliconLabs/peripheral_examples_simplicity_sdk/series2/emu/em0_dcdc/readme.md

 4. Remove R247 and solder two leads to each pad where R247 was previously.
    Connect these leads to a multimeter to measure the current consumption of the device.

-### Note for Testing on xG26 and xG27 ###
-On BRD4117A/BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD.
-In the datasheet, current consumption test conditions have AVDD and IOVDD powered by either the DC-DC at 1.8V, an external 1.8V supply, or an external 3.0V supply.
-Due to the design of the radio board, this board does not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.

 ### Note for Testing on xG28 ###
 On BRD4400C, there is a diversity SPDT switch on the 2.4 GHz radio output that